5 Easy DIY Ways to Boost Energy Efficiency

 The telltale orange leaves and nip in the air means it’s that time again: Fall’s cool breezes will soon give way to icy, wintry gusts.
-Don’t wait until it’s freezing outside to prepare your home for the cold months – these easy DIY projects will keep you toasty warm until spring.
+Don’t wait until it’s freezing outside to prepare your home for the cold months – these easy DIY projects will boost your energy efficiency and keep you toasty warm until spring.

 1. Tend to your windows.